Disaster Manual: Section 9 - Insurance Issues

-- In some instances, the Office of Housing and Urban Development (HUD) may be able to help and should be called at 1-800-225-5342.
+- In some instances, the Office of Housing and Urban Development (HUD) may be able to help; visit their website for your local contact.

-Generally, if the plumbing or sewer backup is deemed to be from a flood, it is not covered, either under a sewer backup policy or a standard homeowners, renters or business policy.
-If the water damage results from another reason, it may be covered under your policy and you should contact your insurance agent or company.
+Generally, if the plumbing or sewer backup is deemed to be from a flood, it is not covered under a sewer backup policy or a standard homeowners, renters, or business policy.
+If the water damage results from another reason, it may be covered under your policy, and you should contact your insurance agent or company.

-Q. 9-36 There is a power outage in my area and we have no utilities in our home.
+Q. 9-38 -- There is a power outage in my area, and we have no utilities in our home.
 Will my policy pay for a hotel until power is restored?

 Probably not.
-The policy will normally only provide additional living expense coverage if your home is damaged by a peril covered in your policy and, as a result, the residence is unfit to live in.
-You must check the specific language in your insurance policy, or contact your company/agent.
+The policy will normally only provide additional living expense coverage if your home is damaged by a cause of loss covered in your policy and, as a result, the residence is unfit to live in.
+You must check the specific language in your insurance policy or contact your company/agent.

-Mortgage companies are required by statute to ensure that a property in a flood zone has flood insurance.
+Mortgage companies are required by law to ensure that a property in a flood zone has flood insurance.
 The new mortgage company has a duty to send a notice to the insurance provider that it will no longer provide the flood insurance.
 The mortgage company should then provide notice to you (the borrower) that you need to provide flood insurance on your own.
-You have a time limit to do so, usually it is forty-five days.
-If the borrower fails to purchase flood insurance, then a mortgage company may purchase flood insurance for the property.
+You have a time limit to do so, usually forty-five days.
+If you fail to purchase flood insurance, then the mortgage company may purchase flood insurance for you.
 This is called “force-placed insurance” and is usually more expensive with less coverage than you would purchase on your own.
 If you do not maintain the required flood insurance, you may not be covered for damages that occur from a flood and potentially may not be eligible for federal assistance benefits, such as FEMA, in the event of a disaster.
-For information regarding the statute, contact the FEMA representative at a Disaster Recovery Center (DRC) at https://egateway.fema.gov/ESF6/DRCLocator or the National Flood Insurance Program at https://www.fema.gov/national-flood-insurance-program.
+For information regarding the statute, contact the FEMA representative at a Disaster Recovery Center (DRC) or the National Flood Insurance Program.

 - If you have a concern about a private mortgage lender, you should contact the Federal Trade Commission (FTC) at 877-382-4357.
 You may also visit its website at www.ftc.gov.